aksommerville/egg2/README.md

 - - [ ] SongService: Should we auto-re-play on dirty?
 - - [ ] SongService+SongChannelsUi: Mute and Solo buttons per channel.
 - - [ ] SongChannelsUi: Copy levelenv when changing mode, and maybe do a per-mode default.
-- - [ ] PostModal: Mysterious "invalid input" error on a newish channel.
-Can't repro.
+- - [x] PostModal: Mysterious "invalid input" error on a newish channel. ...due to initializing with empty arrays instead of empty Uint8Arrays.
 - - [ ] PostModal fields per stage type.
 - - [ ] Song actions (SongChannelsUi).
 Four remain unimplemented; all four require parameters from the user.
-- - [ ] ModecfgModal for drum: Spawn SongEditor in a modal per drum.
+- - [ ] IMPORTANT!
+ModecfgModal for drum: Spawn SongEditor in a modal per drum.
 - - [ ] Special tooling to compare native vs web synth, in editor.
+- - [ ] Can we get the EAU unit logging out for delivery via eggdev http when appropriate? (eg tweaking standard instruments, have to jump back and forth to console to see errors).
 - - Synth (both)...
 - - [ ] Confirm we can get decent whoosh, click, and snap sounds without subtractive voices.
 I'm not sure we can.
 - - [ ] Native and web do not sound the same.
 Once better tooling is in place, figure out why and tweak them closer.